Skip to main content

 Posts

-Jean Piaget: The Father of Cognitive Development Jean Piaget (1896–1980) was a pioneering Swiss psychologist and epistemologist whose work revolutionized our understanding of child development.
-Unlike previous theorists who viewed children as "miniature adults" or passive learners, Piaget proposed that children actively construct their understanding of the world through experience and interaction.
-Early Life and Career Born in Neuchâtel, Switzerland, Piaget was a child prodigy who published his first scientific paper on mollusks at age 11.
-He earned a doctorate in zoology but eventually shifted his focus to psychology and epistemology (the study of knowledge).
-While working in Paris with Alfred Binet, the creator of intelligence testing, Piaget made a crucial observation: children of different ages consistently made similar types of errors on IQ tests.
-This realization drove him to study how children's thinking processes evolve over time.
-He later directed research at the...
+Jean Piaget: The Father of Cognitive Development Jean Piaget (1896-1980) was a Swiss psychologist and epistemologist who made significant contributions to our knowledge of child development.
+Piaget suggested that children actively create their understanding of the world via experience and interaction, in contrast to earlier theorists who saw children as "miniature adults" or passive learners.
+Early Life and Career Piaget, a child prodigy born in Neuch├вtel, Switzerland, wrote his first scientific work on mollusks at the age of eleven.
+Despite having a doctorate in zoology, he finally turned his attention to psychology and epistemology, or the study of knowing.
+Piaget made a significant discovery while collaborating with Alfred Binet, the father of intelligence testing, in Paris: children of various ages routinely made the same kinds of mistakes on IQ tests.
+This insight motivated him to research how children's thought processes change throughout time.
+Before his death in...